- Home

 Reducing waiting time and streamlining processes for shipping lines and services through innovative solutions.
 These included the Just-In-Time (JIT) Planning and Coordination platform introduced in October 2023 to reduce vessels’ idle time at port and improve the efficiency of vessel journeys through our ports, and digital bunkering to make bunkering of vessels safer, more efficient, and more transparent.

 Providing full Maritime 5G coverage in our anchorages, fairways, terminals, and boarding grounds by 2025.
-This will accelerate the development and deployment of new digital applications such as remotely assisted pilotage advisory, digital bunkering, delivery drones, and telemedicine, to improve service delivery to vessels in our port.
+This will accelerate the development and deployment of new digital applications, such as remotely assisted pilotage advisory, digital bunkering, delivery drones, and telemedicine, to improve service delivery to vessels in our port.

 Aviation